parsimap/react-mapbox-gl/README.md

 - [SymbolLayer](#symbollayer-optional-arguments) and [HeatmapLayer](#heatmaplayer) were added.
 - The `cluster` were added to [GeoJSONSource](#geojsonsource) as an optional argument.
 - The `color` which added to [Marker](#marker) as an argument is seperated to optional arguments.
-- The `[number, number]` type of lngLat for [Marker](#marker) was added and there is no need to enforce type as `mapboxgl.LngLatLike`.
+- The `[number, number]` type of lngLat for [Marker](#marker) was added, and there is no need to enforce a type as `mapboxgl.LngLatLike`.
-- The `bounds` argument of the [Map](#map) component is accepted not `mapboxgl.LngLatBounds` or `mapboxgl.LngLatBoundsLike` as input which means the input can also `[number, number, number, number]` and there is no need to define type of input as standard type.
+- The `bounds` argument of the [Map](#map) component is accepted not `mapboxgl.LngLatBounds` or `mapboxgl.LngLatBoundsLike` as input which means the input can also `[number, number, number, number]` and there is no need to define a type of input as a standard type.
 - `bounds` and `maxBounds` were added to the [Map Optional Arguments](#map-optional-arguments) section.
-- Some problems were found while update source which is started work on it and fixed in upcoming versions.
+- Some problems were found while update source which is started working on it and fixed in upcoming versions.

 **version** `1.2.9`

-- The problem with adding multiple [Marker](#marker) was resolved.
+- The problem with adding multiple [Markers](#marker) was resolved.
-- The `color` property was added to [Marker](#marker) which able marker to has a specific color rather than `ocean blue` color.
+- The `color` property was added to [Marker](#marker) which able marker to have a specific color rather than `ocean blue` color.

 **version** `1.2.8`